uiloptoyou/HNG/stage_2/README.md

    python manage.py runserver
    ```

-The API should now be running locally at `https://person.onrender.com/api/`.
+The API should now be running at `https://person-ffa4.onrender.com`.

 ## Endpoints